 - Joel Howell, Internal Medicine (Medical School), Health Management and Policy (School of Public Health), History (LSA)

 - Lawrence La Fountain-Stokes, American Culture, Romance Languages and Literatures, and Women’s Studies (LSA)

-- Melody Racine, Associate Dean for Academic Affairs (SMTD), Voice (SMTD)
+- Melody Racine, Interim Dean (SMTD), Voice (SMTD)

 - Katie Richards-Schuster, Social Work (School of Social Work)